-Welcome to the next issue of CUEA I_n, our guide to the law and business of employee benefits for credit union executives.
-In this issue, we spotlight the importance of understanding "change in control" provisions and the pitfalls of not seeking counsel to review the existing facts and circumstances as to whether such provisions have been triggered in connection with a merger of federal credit unions.
+Welcome to the next issue of CUEL In, our guide to the law and business of employee benefits for credit union executives.
+In this issue, we spotlight the importance of understanding "change in control" provisions and the pitfalls of not seeking counsel to review the existing facts and circumstances as to whether such provisions have been triggered in connections with a provision of factoral and its prices.
+To illustrate laws tion with a merger of federal credit unions.
 To illustrate key principles, we examine two recent court cases involving the merger of banks where both executives at issue were terminated and denied severance benefits on the grounds that the change in control provisions were not triggered.